Midnight Kentucky Bluegrass Seed.

 Plant Rate of 2 - 3 lbs per 1,000 Sq. ft.

-Kentucky Bluegrass is very dark green and, although they don’t usually
+Midnight Kentucky Bluegrass is very dark green and, although they dont

-on each side of the central vein of the leaf blade.
-Plants grow best in
+often be seen on each side of the central vein of the leaf blade.
+Plants

-fertile, well-drained soils in full sun or light, open shade.
+grow best in fertile, well-drained soils in full sun or light, open

-bluegrass establishes slowly from seed compared to perennial ryegrass
+Kentucky bluegrass establishes slowly from seed compared to

-and tall fescue.
-A relatively high water requirement; lack of
+perennial ryegrass and tall fescue.
+A relatively high water requirement;

-establishment vigor; shallow root system; and limited shade, wear and
+lack of establishment vigor; shallow root system; and limited shade,

-soil acidity tolerance restrict the use of Kentucky bluegrass in
+wear and soil acidity tolerance restrict the use of Kentucky bluegrass

 Kentucky bluegrass seed mixture.